top of page

 Q: What are the summer requirements for marching season?

-The Tiger Marching Band has a one-week workshop in August.
+The Tiger Marching Band has a four day workshop in August.
 The workshop, or camp, runs from 9 am to Noon, and 1:30-4:00 pm every day.
 The band directors and coaches have a great rapport, and students that are involved in other activities at the same time will not be forced to choose one activity over another.
 All of the schedules and activities will work out together.

 Many students are nervous about learning music, and about learning how to march.
 We're not into push-ups, or running, or standing at attention for hours.
 We believe in keeping things very positive, and working with all students to get everyone to improve throughout the week.
 Our section leaders (junior and seniors) believe in working together with everyone in their sections, and take part in a six-hour leadership workshop the week before camp, with nationally-recognized leadership teacher Alan Feirer, from the company "Group Dynamic."
 Our section leaders are some of the best students in the school, and do a great job of keeping things very positive and fun for everyone involved.
 They serve as mentors not only for band, but also for life as a successful high school student.